 RTDS contains detailed information about radiotherapy treatment received by patients including anatomical site, treatment intent, first appointment date, number of attendances, prescribed and actual doses, and which type of radiotherapy was used.
-Information on the complete dataset can be accessed <a href="https://example.com/here/beauty-state-new-market-new-ma
+Information on the complete dataset can be accessed here.

-At the time of analysis, RTDS data is only available for patients who received their radiotherapy in England.
-NBOCA are currently in the process of obtaining access to RTDS data for Wales.
+At the time of analysis, RTDS data was only available for patients who received their radiotherapy in England.
+The equivalent data source for Wales will be available for NBOCA in the future, but for this report NBOCA data has been used to determine use of radiotherapy in Wales.